implementation; Potential is the time taken to compute the

 same order and magnitude as fast marching (at lower computational cost) and is therefore suitable in applications

-where fast marching is presently used; see Crane et al. 11 for
+where fast marching is presently used; see Crane et al.

 more extensive comparisons.